natalieagus/50002/docs/Labs/supp-digital-abs.md

 - If we specify Vol = 0.3V and Voh = 3.0V, what is the **largest** possible noise immunity we could specify?
 - If we specify Vol = 0.5V and Voh = 2.5V, what is the **largest** possible noise immunity we could specify?

-{: .highlight}
-Head to edimension to answer some questions about this task.

 ## Summary